UnionInternationalCheminsdeFer/OSDM/releases/OSDM-release-notes-v3.0.md

 ### Request Ancillaries or Reservations

-Return optional reservations or ancillaries of a given offer.
+Return optional reservations or ancillaries suitable for a given offer.

 ### Adding-offer to pre-booked Booking